 We leave camp early so we can complete a long morning trek of approximately 18km, trekking over the vast flat plains and crossing over the dry river channel.
 We head south towards Um Dami(1854m), Jordan's highest mountain.
 After a hearty lunch and a chance to rest our legs we set off on our mountain ascent.
 The first part of the ascent is steep and while we need watch our footing on the large boulders, this is not a technical climb and our guides will be there to help you.
 It takes between 1.5 - 2 hours to reach the summit and we will be rewarded with views across the Wadi Rum and over to the Red Sea and south into Saudi Arabia.
 After many photo opportunities under the ‘well worn’ Jordanian flag we descend to our camp at the base of the mountain.

-Day 4 – Um Dami to the canyons
+Day 4 – Um Ad Dami to the canyons

-After breakfast, we head to Amman airport for our flight home.
-Breakfast.
+After breakfast, we head to Aqaba airport for our flight home.

 Contact Us - Let’s get you on the right track…